Joaquim Xavier Curado, Count of São João das Duas Barras: Change of plans in the Platine region and Curado's future

 With the fall of the Spanish monarchy and the arrival of Admiral Sidney Smith in Rio de Janeiro, Portuguese plans for Rio de la Plata were changed.
 Firstly, because in the Peninsular War, Britain and Spain were allies.
 Therefore, any plan for a military invasion of Spanish territories by the British would be scrapped.
 Furthermore, Britain was already beginning to think about the independence of the Spanish colonies as the most advantageous means for British trade.
 And, finally, with the loyalty to Fernando VII, sworn by all the Spanish colonies, the invasion would necessarily have to happen through military means, as Joaquim Xavier Curado had previously anticipated.
 And as Britain could not intervene militarily in the region due to the agreement made, Portugal would be alone in the undertaking.

 However, both Britain and Portugal still desired to have influence in the Platine provinces.
 To this end, Smith, a commander in the Royal Navy, devised a plan that involved Carlota Joaquina.
 It consisted of transforming the Infanta of Spain into Regent.
 At first, the idea displeased the Portuguese cabinet, but the chance to have control over the Viceroyalty of Rio de la Prata and all of Spanish America, a new sort of Iberian Union, made Dom Rodrigo de Sousa Coutinho take the matter further.

 Therefore, Dom Rodrigo asked the Duke of Palmela to do everything possible in favor of the appointment of Dona Carlota Joaquina to the regency of Spain.
 He still had the support of part of the Spanish nobility, who were in favor of the nomination.
 But, the intention was not for Dona Carlota to govern.
 Therefore, he begins to work under the name of the princess's cousin, Dom Pedro Carlos.
-Aiming to put his name on the ballot for the Spanish regency, he arranged a marriage with Dona Carlota's daughter, Maria Teresa de Bragança.
+Aiming to put his name on the ballot for the Spanish regency, he arranged a marriage with Dona Carlota's daughter, Infanta Maria Teresa of Braganza.

 Even so, the idea did not please everyone.
 The British ambassador to Portugal, Lord Strangford, was vehemently against it as he believed that Carlota Joaquina's position was unfavorable to British interests.
 Strangford also worked to dispel once and for all the idea of invading the Viceroyalty of Rio de la Plata.